Hanwha Life Esports: 2015

 At the World Championship, KOO Tigers finished 2nd in their group with a 4–2 record and advanced to the bracket round.
 They defeated KT Rolster 3 to 1 in the quarter-finals.
 On 24 October 2015 they made a clean sweep, 3 to 0, against Fnatic in the semi-finals.
 The team finished second after losing with a 1–3 record to SK Telecom T1 in the final on 31 October 2015.

 KooTV dropped their sponsorship of the team in November, reverting the name to just Tigers.
 In January 2016, the team once again changed their name, this time to ROX Tigers.

 2016

-In the LCK Champions spring season, ROX Tigers finished in 1st, and met SKT T1 in the final.
-ROX Tigers impressed the world with their domination of Korea and their near perfect play in the regular season.
-Unfortunately, in final the match against SKT T1, ROX Tigers lost 3–1 finishing the LCK playoffs in 2nd place.

-However, ROX Tigers have the honor of boasting the highest team KDA in this season.
+In the LCK Champions spring season, ROX Tigers finished in 1st with 16–2 record.
+In the finals they faced SKT T1, losing 3–1 and finishing the LCK playoffs in the 2nd place.
+Despite losing the finals, the team was still praised for their high level of play, achieving near perfect record and the highest team KDA in this season.

 Top laner Smeb was named MVP of the spring split and summer split.